Updated: Feb 22

 Notice that this goes beyond just being a nice person and even having good grades.

 The bottom line is there are many students who look the same in terms of credentials.
-Speaking your truth into the college application and really making sure each says something unique about you will help your chances of getting in.
+Speaking your truth about the college application and really making sure each says something unique about you will help your chances of getting in.

 At the end of the day, you do need to impress and influence the admissions officer-- the decision-maker!